damu1000/hypre_ep/README.md

 # hypre_ep

 ## Hypre using MPI End Points:
 This is the modified multi-threaded version of the Hypre linear solver library developed by LLNL (https://github.com/hypre-space/hypre).
 This version treats each thread as one MPI End Point instead of using openmp to parallelize data-parallel loops to achive faster performance.
-More details are presented in "Sahasrabudhe D., Berzins M. (2020) Improving Performance of the Hypre Iterative Solver for Uintah Combustion Codes on Manycore Architectures Using MPI Endpoints and Kernel Consolidation.
-In: Krzhizhanovskaya V. et al. (eds) Computational Science – ICCS 2020.
-ICCS 2020.
-Lecture Notes in Computer Science, vol 12137.
-Springer, Cham. https://doi.org/10.1007/978-3-030-50371-0_13"
+Experiments use two main components of combustion simulation done in Uintah (https://github.com/Uintah).
+More details are presented in "D. Sahasrabudhe, R. Zambre, A. Chandramowlishwaran, M. Berzins.
+In Journal of Computational Science, Springer International Publishing, pp. 101279.
+2020.
+DOI: https://doi.org/10.1016/j.jocs.2020.101279"

 Hypre v2.15.1 is modified to use MPI EP.